unfunco/terraform-null-context/README.md

 # Terraform context module

 Terraform module for enforcing consistent naming and tagging conventions.
 This module is not tied to any specific Cloud provider but the output it produces and the conventions it applies are currently targeted towards AWS resources.
-When using the context module, resources are disambiguated so that multiple instances of the same resource can exist within a AWS single account, however, it is recommended to split resources into separate live and non-live AWS accounts.
+When using the context module, resources are disambiguated so that multiple instances of the same resource can exist within a AWS single account.

 ## Getting started

 ### Requirements

-* [Terraform] 1.0+
+* [Terraform] 1.3+

 ### Installation and usage